sheaDurgin/NLP23/Assignment_4/README.md

 ## Results

-The results of the project are presented in the notebook, including MRR and p@1 scores.
+The results of the project are presented in the notebook and PDF, including MRR and p@1 scores.

 ## Conclusion